Panevėžys: 1918–1941

 On 23 June 1941, the June Uprising began in Panevėžys County.
 The most active participants of the uprising were in Ramygala and Krekenava counties.
 The participants of the uprising were also active in the city of Panevėžys.
 On 25 June 1941, the Panevėžys Staff of the June Uprising was established in the city which was headed by Lieutenant Colonel Antanas Stapulionis.
 One of the staff's tasks was to oversee the order in the city, thus Antanas Stapulionis had issued an order stating that the robbers will be shot on the spot, and ordered to remove all signs which reminisced the Soviet rule.
 Moreover, the scouts were sent to all roads leading from the city and on 25 June, at the initiative of the rebels, the Piniavos Bridge and the food factory Maistas were demined.
 The Panevėžys Post Office was peacefully passed into the hands of the rebels.
 During the first days of the war, the NKGB units carried out repressions, arrested participants of the June Uprising and civilians who spoke out against the Soviet government; the detainees were transported to the Panevėžys Prison.
 As the Germans were approaching, seeing no way out, the Soviets had decided to retreat to the East and to shoot the political prisoners in the prison.
-Already on 27 June, the city was full of the Lithuanian Tricolor flags and without any serious clashes with the retreating Red Army in the city or its surroundings.
-Furthermore, on 27 June, the Wehrmacht had entered Panevėžys and in the end of June the Germans liquidated the staff of the rebels.
+Already on 27 June, the city was full of the tricolor flags of Lithuania and without any serious clashes with the retreating Soviet Army in the city or its surroundings.
+Furthermore, on 27 June, the German army had entered Panevėžys and in the end of June 1941 the Germans liquidated the staff of the rebels.